 - Tirau Dog Tourist Information Centre and a town where a functional corrugated iron sheet is now an art form

 - The town’s identity is now large corrugated iron sculptures depicting main street businesses.
 The public toilets are located in large corrugated sheep together with a visitor information desk.
 Another set of public toilets, off the main road are worth a photo stop together with the pukeko signage on the shops opposite.
-Tirau is part of North Island 2 Week Road Trip.
+Tirau is part of North Island Two Week Road Trip

 Honestly you’re invited to tour a working dairy farm.

 - Why not, definitely a way to meet and greet the locals.
 Visit a working Cambridge Dairy Farm and listen to the story behind producing New Zealand’s liquid gold.
-1 hour Tour timed to suit milking, ideally 2.30pm.
+1-hour tour timed to suit milking, ideally 2.30 pm.
 Introduction to farming practices, 600 Fresian and Jersey Cows.
 Closed during the winter drying off season.
-Months of Operation: Jan, Feb, Mar, Apr, May, Aug, Sep, Oct, Nov, Dec
+Months of Operation: January, February, March, April, May, August, September, October, November, and December.

-- SHEEP SHEARING Masterton, Wairapapa is home to the sheep shearing fiercely contested shearing competitions.
-Te Kuiti’s resident acknowledges the role of sheep shearing with an enormous statue of David Fagan, 12 time world champion shearer festooning the town’s entranceю
+- Te Kuiti’s acknowledges the role of sheep shearing with an enormous statue of David Fagan, 12 time world champion shearer festooning the town’s entrance

-- OTOROHANGA’s homage to kiwiana with street sculptures is unmissable.
-Check out the larger (much larger) than life gaily coloured patchwork kiwi gracing the town’s southern entrance and images of jandals easy to find for a selfie snap.
+- Otorohanga’s homage to kiwiana is unmissable.
+Check out the larger (much larger) than life gaily coloured patchwork kiwi gracing the town’s southern entrance and images of jandals easy to find for a selfie snap

 - Eight hydro power stations capturing the energy of the Mighty Waikato River as it descends 335 metres from Lake Taupo to Cambridge